kalamun/ILIAS-minarm-skin/README.md

-# ILIAS Ministère des Armées - skin
+# ILIAS Ministère des Armées - Skin ILIAS v8

 This skin for ILIAS LMS (ilias.de) need to be used with the Ministère des Armées-skin-plugin.
 This skin is developed by Kalamun (https://kalamun.net).